A literature-inspired, Bible-based, living study…

-It depends on the schedule you choose and how many lessons you complete in a day.
-Schedule A is slower paced and takes longer.
-Schedule A completes Burgess’s story, The Adventures of Buster Bear, and begins the study of brown bears before beginning the lessons in the student workbook.
-If you follow Schedule A as it is suggested, it will take approximately 40-45 days to complete.
-Schedule B is faster paced.
-The student works in the student workbook after the educator finishes the scheduled read aloud sessions.
-The lessons may take longer while using this schedule.
-If you follow Schedule B as it is suggested, it will take approximately 24-30 days to complete.
-I prefer Schedule A. Schedule A focuses on Burgess’s story first and the brown bear study.
-After the story is complete, then the student focuses on all the lessons in the student workbook.
-Both schedules work, both schedules will meet the objectives outlined in the unit, and both schedules accomplish the same goals.
-The schedules are based on the educator’s and student’s preferences.
-Please remember, the schedules serve as a guide.
+It depends on if you follow the suggested schedule and how many lessons you complete in a day.
+The suggested schedule completes Burgess’s story, The Adventures of Buster Bear, and begins the study of brown bears before beginning the lessons in the student workbook.
+It may take approximately 40-45 days to complete or longer.
+Please remember, the schedule serves as a guide.
 You as the educator can tailor it to your student’s individual needs as you see fit.
 Work at a pace that best fits you and your student.

 I am unfamiliar with reading chapter books to my children.
 What is the best way to get started?